wfjm/mvs38j-langtest/codes/README_sine.md

 cos(x) for the angles from 0 to 360 degree in steps of 5 degrees.

 In the early 70's not all languages had decent support for handling text.
-Fortran 4 or Algol 60 were targeted for handling numeric problems, and doing text handling with them was a bit tricky.
+FORTRAN 4 or Algol 60 were targeted for handling numeric problems, and doing text handling with them was a bit tricky.

 ### Language and Compiler Notes <a name="langcomp"></a>